is when the body has trouble absorbing certain vitamins, minerals, carbohydrates, proteins, or fats even though food is digested.

 Inadequate digestion due to:

-Malabsorption may cause: Weight lossAbdominal distention and bloatingDiarrheaFlatulenceBulky, foul-smelling stoolsWeakness and fatigueSwelling or fluid retentionMuscle wasting
+Malabsorption may cause: Weight lossAbdominal distention and bloatingDiarrheaFlatulenceBulky, foul-smelling stoolsWeakness and fatigueSwelling or fluid retentionMuscle weakness

-The specific underlying condition must be treated in order to reverse the malabsorption.
+In some people, the specific underlying condition must be treated in order to reverse the malabsorption.
+Other conditions cannot always be treated such as cystic fibrosis, short bowel, or pancreatic insufficiency.

-Conditions that cause malabsorption need to be managed.
+Conditions that cause malabsorption need to be recognized and managed.
 Work with your doctor and follow the recommended treatment plan to decrease malabsorption complications.

 Abdullah M, Firmansyah MA.
 Clinical approach and management of chronic diarrhea.